Hamidreza-Hashempoor/5g-dataaided-channel-estimate/README.md

   <img src="./fig/simple_str.jpg" alt="Image main" width="50%" style="margin: 1%;">
 </div>

 This repository provides a general open-source implementation of 5G wireless channel estimation and data detection models in MIMO OFDM framework.
-It includes conventional baselines, variational approaches, and data-aided methods along with the core idea of the paper _Deep Learning Based Data-Assisted Channel Estimation and Detection [link]_.
+It includes conventional baselines, variational approaches, and data-aided methods along with the core idea of the paper _Deep Learning Based Data-Assisted Channel Estimation and Detection [[paper link](https://ieeexplore.ieee.org/document/10960353)].
 With user-defined configuration of MIMO systems, this framework offers an accessible and flexible foundation for researchers to build upon.

 <!--
 <div align="center">